Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

           <h3>Thermoformed diagnostic socket</h3>
           <p>
-            Clear thermoplastic is vacuum formed over the model to create a temporary, separate socket.
-The prosthetist uses it during clinical fitting to evaluate fit, pressure, suspension, and alignment and to identify any changes the design requires.
+            Clear thermoplastic is vacuum formed over the model to create a temporary diagnostic socket.
+The prosthetist uses this socket during a clinical fitting to evaluate fit, pressure, suspension, and alignment and to identify any changes the design requires.
           </p>